Judge to release some info on FBI raid of Trump lawyer Cohen

-A judge confirmed in a court filing Thursday that federal prosecutors in New York have an ongoing investigation related to "campaign finance crimes" committed when President Donald Trump's former lawyer, Michael Cohen, paid two women to stay silent about alleged affairs Trump.
+A judge confirmed in a court filing Thursday that federal prosecutors in New York are still investigating campaign finance crimes committed when President Donald Trump's former lawyer, Michael Cohen, paid two women to stay silent about alleged affairs with Trump.

-U.S. District Judge William H. Pauley III made the disclosure as he agreed to release in several weeks some search warrant materials that had been requested by media organizations.
+U.S. District Judge William H. Pauley III made the disclosure as he agreed to release in several weeks some court documents related to the search warrant that authorized last April's FBI raids on Cohen's home and office.
+Media organizations had requested access to the records.

-He said some documents should stay secret because making them public could jeopardize ongoing investigations, "including those pertaining to or arising from Cohen's campaign finance crimes."
+Pauley said some documents should stay secret because making them public could jeopardize aspects of its investigation, "including those pertaining to or arising from Cohen's campaign finance crimes."

-In December, Pauley sentenced Cohen to three years in prison for crimes including campaign finance violations that occurred when two women were paid to stay silent about affairs they claimed to have had with Trump.
+In December, Pauley sentenced Cohen to three years in prison for crimes including tax evasion, fraud, lying to congress and campaign finance violations that occurred when two women were paid to stay silent about affairs they claimed to have had with Trump.

 Sign Up and Save